tinymce/tinymce-docs/migration-from-froala.md

 ## Updating the list of Plugins

-Some _Froala core functionality_ is implemented by plugins for TinyMCE; and some _Froala plugin-provided functionality_ is TinyMCE core functionality.
+Some _Froala core functionality_ is implemented by [plugins for TinyMCE]({{site.baseurl}}/plugins/); and some _Froala plugin-provided functionality_ is TinyMCE core functionality.

 For Example:
 * Froala includes ordered lists as part of the core functionality, but the `lists` plugin provides ordered lists for TinyMCE.
 * Adding a font size option in Froala requires a plugin, but `fontsize` is core functionality for TinyMCE.

-To include a plugin for a TinyMCE editor, add a `plugins` option and provide a space-delimited list of the plugins to include, as shown below.
+To include a plugin for a TinyMCE editor, add a `plugins` option and provide a [space-delimited list of the plugins to include]({{site.baseurl}}/configure/integration-and-setup/#plugins), as shown below.
 You should delete any Froala sourcing scripts and Froala links from the page.

 ### Examples: Enabling Plugins

-The following examples show how plugins as included or enabled for Froala and TinyMCE editors.
+The following examples show how plugins are included or enabled in the Froala and TinyMCE editors.

 #### Froala 3 - Enabling Plugins
 ```html